-We now meet Portia at Belmont, who turns out to be more than a spoiled little rich girl.
-Portia complains to her woman in waiting (read: her sidekick), Nerissa, that she's tired of the world.
+We now meet Portia, who turns out to be more than a spoiled little rich girl.
+Portia complains to her woman-in-waiting (read: her sidekick), Nerissa, that she's tired of the world.
 Nerissa points out that being rich doesn't exempt one from problems.

 Portia retorts that it's easier to give advice than take it.
 Then she clues us in about why she's so bummed out.
 It turns out that Portia can neither choose nor refuse a husband, but must instead follow her dead father's will.

 Nerissa clears up exactly what was in this dead father's will.
-It seems that he set up a lottery to determine who Portia would marry.
-The lottery involves three chests – one gold, one silver, and one lead.
+It seems that he set up a lottery to determine whom Portia would marry.
+The lottery involves three chests—one gold, one silver, and one lead.
 Whoever chooses the correct chest gets Portia.

 Nerissa is somehow convinced that whoever chooses rightly will truly love Portia, too.